 3) You need a domain.

 This is how people find your website on the internet.
 For example, my domain is “www.TheSavvySagittarius.com.”
 I used Savvy in the terms of Financially Savvy and I am a true Sagittarius at heart.
 I love horoscopes and fun stuff like that.
-This fit me because as I started my blog, I was super into horoscopes.
-Actually, I still read them every day.
+This fit me because I think that my horoscope truly fits my personality to a T.

-This is something to put a little thought on because you won’t change it after you decide.
+This is something to put a little thought on because you can’t change it without a little bit of work after you decide.
 Fun ideas are a play on words of your name and what you want to write about.
 It could be as simple as your name.
 Make it fun.
+I know a lot of bloggers who simply go buy their name.

 This is a time to put some thought into what you want to write about.
 If you want to share all of your favorite recipes, a play on the words food, chef/cook, “In the kitchen with..”
 In the past, I had a travel blog with the domain “Elyse I Travel” as a play on words of “At Least I Travel” You want something original, so avoid plays on other companies that are already out there.
 I did a quick google search of “The Savvy Sagittarius” to see if there was anything similar out there.
 It doesn’t have to be super creative, but it does need to be something you love and that vaguely represents what you want to write about.